tomtsui88/tomcat-interview/README.md

 Objective
 You will need to complete the following steps:

+a.
 Complete the Dockerfile that does the following:
    1. Move the sample.war to the default CATALINA_BASE/webapps directory
    2. Expose the default Apache Tomcat server 8080 port
    3. Launch the Tomcat server by executing catalina.sh

+b.
 Buld the Tomcat Docker image using the Dockerfile (with tag set to 'mywebapp').

+c.
 Run the container using the Docker image.

+d.
 Mapping ports from container on to the host machine.

+e.
 Get Tomcat server running on a container.

+f.
 Verify the Tomcat server is running and show us the default webpage of the webapp.